Engineering synthetic gauge fields through the coupling phases in cavity magnonics: Introduction

 Physically, all of these results involve the photon/magnon coupling, which originates from the Zeeman interaction between the magnetic dipole moment of the magnet, and the magnetic field.
 This interaction is characterised by a coupling strength and a coupling phase, which can both be chosen real positive numbers.
-In most simple systems, the coupling phases can be ignored since they do not affect the physics.
+As recently shown by \cite{2023Gardin}, in most simple systems the coupling phases can be ignored since they do not affect the physics.
 However, in ``loop-coupled'' systems \cite{2022Kong,2019Zheng,2023Huang,2010Koch,2017Bernier,2017Fang,2021Chen}, where there are at least as many couplings as modes, neglecting the coupling phases can lead to an erroneous description of the physics.
-Indeed in these systems, the various coupling phases (each due to a photon/magnon interaction) combine to form synthetic $U(1)$ gauge fields characterised by a unique gauge-invariant phase $\theta$.
-These synthetic gauge fields induce a synthetic magnetic field, which is an essential ingredient to break time-reversal symmetry and create non-reciprocal behaviours \cite{2010Koch,2017Bernier,2017Fang,2021Chen,2015Metelmann,2022Clerk}.
+Notably, in the context of cavity magnonics, it was theoretically shown that the coupling phases can steer the system towards either dark mode physics (useful for quantum memories \cite{2015Zhang}), or the enhancement of cavity-mediated coupling by taking advantage of several cavity modes \cite{2023Gardin}, useful for quantum information transduction.

-Recently, the influence of the coupling phases was theoretically analysed in a loop-coupled system \cite{2023Gardin} consisting of two magnon modes coupling to two cavity modes, however without experimental verification.
-To bridge this gap, we propose two re-entrant three-post cavities, in which multiple cavity modes simultaneously couple to two magnon modes.
+However, so far no experimental evidence of the coupling phases have been reported, despite their striking impact on cavity magnonics applications.
+To bridge this gap, we propose two re-entrant three-post cavities, in which multiple cavity modes simultaneously couple to two magnon modes, creating loop-coupled systems.
 We experimentally measure a first cavity in which the physics is characterised by a single physical phase $\theta = \pi$, which makes it fall within the theoretical analysis of the previous work \cite{2023Gardin}.
 In contrast, in the second cavity, the physics is determined by two physical phases $\theta_1=0$ and $\theta_2=\pi$.
 In both cavities, we predict theoretically the values of the physical phases, and find good agreement with our experiments.